top of page

 unless invited by human.
 They are working, and in some cases, petting a service dog (without permission) can affect that dogs ability to assist their human, especially if they do scent work or heartbeat tracking.

-with a service dog enters my business?
+What to do if a service dog enters my business?

 Ask these two questions: